top of page

 We are in the mists of an age where each human is left with only a fraction of unique knowledge.
 The bulk of what we know as a species has been given freely to the mind of technology.

 Values give us what automated intelligence can only imitate: a biological connection with each other... and our dogs.
+That is important enough to preserve.

-As facilitators between two amazing species, let's lead the way to bring the important things in life, closer to the top of our consciousness.
+As facilitators between two amazing species, let's lead the way to bring the important things in life, to the top of our consciousness.
 Considering about half of American homes have dogs, that's increased values for thousands of dogs and humans.

 What if...